 Successful jobs there include a large tunnel project that was transitioned from PVC to fiberglass electrical conduit to take advantage of shorter lead times and lower prices.
 Plus, the conduit’s easy installation was a factor to win this project.

 Additionally, GCD has experienced positive results using fiberglass elbows instead of galvanized elbows.
 “Not only are we saving money for the contractors here, the end-user is getting a better conduit system,” Cockrell adds.

 In Georgia and Alabama, projects include data centers, power plants and hospitals.
 Specifically, successful outcomes were achieved in Alabama for a heavy industrial project retrofitting coal-powered power plants for natural gas.
 Rigid elbows were considered for this project, but GCD was successful in educating the contractor so that they were confident in using fiberglass electrical conduit for the entire project.

 This project also included the use of GCD’s new manufacturing company to build and assemble duct banks.
 This new facility builds duct bank spacers to hold buried conduit.
 Sections are prefabricated and assembled with the conduit in their facility then delivered to the project site ready for installation.
 Champion Fiberglass conduit has been a part of this initiative.

 GCD and Champion Fiberglass Work Toward Continued Success

 Since representing Champion Fiberglass, GCD has gotten up to speed quickly with favorable outcomes in Georgia, Florida, Alabama, N. Mississippi, and Tennessee.

-Says National Sales Manager Scott Patchan, “GCD has seen some real success in the two years they’ve been with working with us.
+Says VP of Sales & Marketing Scott Patchan, “GCD has seen some real success in the two years they’ve been with working with us.
 They bring professionalism and expertise in working on many types of projects.
 Like Champion Fiberglass, they are focused on working with all parties involved to find solutions for customers.”